portlandcodeschool/ruby-on-rails-2013Q3/week04/code_challenge03/code_challenge_03.md

 **Subject: OMG!
 The client is Pissed!**

 What did you people do?
 The last demo went *horribly* wrong.
 The site is as slow as polar bear snot in a snowstorm!
+The client is furious!

-I'm going to lose my commission.
-I'm going to management with this issue.
+I am *NOT* going to lose my commission over this.
+Management is going to hear about this.

+How could you do this to me?

 Frankie.